Zdeněk Beran: Life

-Zdeněk Beran attended the Václav Hollar Art School in Prague Vinohrady district from 1952.
+Zdeněk Beran attended the Václav Hollar Art School in Prague, Vinohrady district from 1952.
 Professor Zdeněk Balaš, with whom he studied painting, was a liberal pedagogue and introduced his students to pre-war Czech modernism, represented by Filla, Gutfreund and Kubišta.
 Beran's high school classmates and friends were Petr Bareš, Eva Bednářová, Kateřina Černá, Antonín Málek, Pavel Nešleha, Lubomír Přibyl or Dana Vachtová.

 In 1956–1962 Beran continued his studies in the studio of mural and monumental painting of professor Vladimír Sychra at the Academy of Fine Arts in Prague.
 He belonged to an informal group that called itself "Somráci" (The Outcasts), together with Antonín Tomalík, Zbyšek Sion, Antonín Málek, some musicians and photographers.
 Group symbolized the anarchism of life attitudes and the autonomy of art as a part of life.
 Student life on the periphery of society centered around cheap tap bars, pubs and snack bars and included frequent changes of housing - in dormitories, in student hostels, in sublets, with friends, in a former laundry in Prague suburb, and finally in an arbour in Troja, which became Beran's studio.

 After graduating from the academy, he tried unsuccessfully for two years to avoid the compulsory military service by activities that almost amounted to self-destruction, but was eventually drafted anyway.

 In 1979 he was represented at the exhibition "The Image of Man in European Art since 1945" in Amsterdam and in 1983 at the exhibition "Dessins tchèques du 20e siècle" at the Centre Georges Pompidou in Paris.

 In 1989, he received a creative grant from The Pollock-Krasner Foundation.
 In 1990, he became a professor of painting at the Academy of Fine Arts in Prague and founded the Atelier of Classical Painting Techniques, where two generations of talented students have studied.
 Most of them later made their mark on the art scene at home and abroad (Karel Balcar, Jan Mikulka, Hynek Martinec, Tomáš Kubík, and others).
 Since 1990, he has also served as Vice-Rector of the Academy of Fine Arts.
 Since 2005, he was a member of Mánes Union of Fine Arts, but in 2012, together with some of his former students, he withdrew from the association in protest against its undemocratic practices.

 Beran's work has been exhibited at several retrospective exhibitions (Gallery of Modern Art in Hradec Králové, 1996, National Gallery in Prague, 2007, Aleš South Bohemian Gallery in Hluboká, 2007) and together with graduates of his studio at the exhibition Fascination with Reality - Hyperrealism in Czech Painting (Museum of Art, Olomouc, 2017).
 In the 1990s he participated in exhibitions of Czechoslovak art abroad (Osnabrück, Bonn, Cologne, Reims, Brussels).
 He is represented in most Czech and Moravian galleries and in prestigious collections abroad (Centre Georges Pompidou, Musée national d'art moderne, etc.)

+Death

 Zdeněk Beran died in Prague on 7 November 2014 at the age of 77.